 - About the Author

-Considering a well-planned warm-up has the potential to not only prepare athletes physically and mentally, but also possess the ability to reduce the likelihood of injury and improve performance, highlights its significant importance in athletic development.
-This article discusses the current warm-up practices conducted by elite and professional athletes, and also provides a new modified model of the RAMP protocol developed by Dr. Ian Jeffreys.
+A well-planned warm-up has the potential to not only prepare athletes physically and mentally but also possess the ability to reduce the likelihood of injury and improve performance, highlighting its significant importance in athletic development.
+This article discusses the current warm-up practices conducted by elite and professional athletes and also provides a new modified model of the RAMP protocol developed by Dr. Ian Jeffreys.

-The practice of ‘warming-up’ has been universally accepted for a very long time.
-While the general principles surrounding the need to warm-up remain valid, in recent years there is growing evidence which questions the usefulness of historic warm-up methods, and introduces potential areas for future development.
+The practice of ‘warming up’ has been universally accepted for a very long time.
+While the general principles surrounding the need to warm-up remain valid, in recent years there has been growing evidence that questions the usefulness of historic warm-up methods and introduces potential areas for future development.

 - Mental readiness

 In professional and elite sports environments, using warm-ups to serve these four primary purposes appears to now be very common.
 As a consequence, warm-ups have evolved to also serve as a method of enhancing performance and reducing or preventing the occurrence of injury.
 In most of these professional and elite environments, the days of a simple two-minute jog around the field, followed by some poorly coached and light-hearted static stretching, are rapidly vanishing due to modern knowledge and the accessibility of information.

 As it is understood warm-ups can both reduce injury (1, 2) and improve performance (3, 4, 5), it is extremely important that exercise professionals understand not only the importance but also the potential of a well-designed warm-up if they are to maximise the athletic potential of their athletes.